21 Post-Training Feedback Surveys Questions to Ask (2023)

 1. Improve your employee training programs

 Post-training surveys for employees give you valuable insights and data into how your training processes are perceived by your learners.
-The perspective opinion from those who have recently gone through your training program helps to tailor future training content to be more consistent and better suited for them.
+The perspective opinion from those who have recently gone through your corporate training program helps to tailor future training content to be more consistent and better suited for them.
 You should also look to improve your new hire training through employee onboarding surveys to supplement your training feedback data.

 2. Measures training effectiveness